-- This status will be in effect for the next period of enrollment at LIT regardless of the student's course load or whether it is a long semester (Fall or Spring) or a summer session. - A student placed on "Auto-Warning" who improves academic performance enough to cause his/her cumulative statistics to MEET/EXCEED LIT institutional SAP standards will be returned to good standing and may be eligible to continue to receive financial aid for the subsequent semester. - A student placed on "Auto-Warning" who FAILS to obtain LIT institutional SAP standards will be placed on financial aid suspension and denied further funding until he/she meets the SAP standards.
+- This status will be in effect for the next period of enrollment at LIT regardless of the student's course load or whether it is a long semester (Fall or Spring) or a summer session. - A student placed on "Auto-Warning" who improves academic performance enough to cause his/her cumulative statistics to MEET/EXCEED LIT institutional SAP standards will be returned to good standing and may be eligible to continue to receive financial aid for the subsequent semester. - A student placed on "Auto-Warning" who FAILS to obtain LIT institutional SAP standards will be ineligible to receive future aid unless they are granted an appeal or complete coursework which returns them to good standing.